Overview

 This is a repackaged open source software product wherein additional charges apply for cloudimg support services.

-Secure By Default Mealie ships with a well known default administrator account out of the box.
-This image instead generates a fresh administrator password uniquely for your instance on its first boot and writes it to a root only file, and requires login.
+Mealie ships with a well-known default administrator account out of the box.
+This image instead generates a fresh administrator password uniquely for your instance on its first boot and writes it to a root-only file, requiring login from the start.
 No shared or default credentials ship in the image.
+The AMI is built from hardened base images and updated regularly to address known vulnerabilities.

-cloudimg Support 24/7 technical support by email and chat.
-Help with Mealie deployment, recipe and meal-plan configuration, importing recipes, backups, switching to PostgreSQL, TLS termination and scaling.
+24/7 technical support by email and live chat.
+Our engineers help with Mealie deployment, recipe and meal-plan configuration, importing recipes, backups, switching to PostgreSQL, TLS termination and scaling.
+Critical issues receive a one-hour average response time.

 All product and company names are trademarks or registered trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.